"..HE WAS ONE OF THE GREATEST OF RENAISSANCE ARTISTS. HE REDEFINED WHAT PAINTING COULD DO - BUT HIS LIFE IS SHROUDED IN MYSTERY. WHO WAS GIORGIONE? "

 BORN IN LONDON AND HAVING GROWN UP IN THE MUSEUMS OF SOUTH KENSINGTON , I'M NOW AMBASSADOR FOR KIDS IN MUSEUMS, AS WELL AS PATRON OF DOGS FOR GOOD

 I ORIGINALLY TRAINED AS AN ARTIST AND SCENIC DESIGNER AND ALWAYS START MY WRITING WITH PICTURES (AS ONE SPEAKS A THOUSAND WORDS...)
-MAKING MOOD-BOARDS LIKE THIS ONE I PUT TOGETHER FOR TOMORROW.
+MAKING MOOD-BOARDS LIKE THIS ONE I PUT TOGETHER FOR THE COLOUR STORM.

 IT ALL STARTS WITH A STORY!
 THESE ARE SOME OF THE BOOKS - AND FILMS - THAT INSPIRED ME TO SIT DOWN AND BEGIN TO WRITE.
 OBVIOUSLY THERE ARE HUNDREDS MORE...